emkinter/macos_security_cnssi/README.md

 ### 1. Get The Latest cnssi-1253 PDF

-The lastest cnssi-1253 pdf was published on October 6, 2022.
+The publishing date for the latest cnssi-1253 pdf we found is October 6, 2022.
 A copy is available [here](/data/cnssi-1253_2022.10.06_pdf/CNSSI_1253_Final_CORRECTED_COPY_6Oct22.pdf) and the original is [here](https://www.cnss.gov/CNSS/openDoc.cfm?a=m2eKasT6FPJu7OE92KX1DA%3D%3D&b=A2B3BBBF0ACFA8DA5BC33EDE507C3C84F2AD53FB5EED194E664F4BC326C1706A112E6080918197754578D052B2DAA975).

 ### 2. Create a spreadsheet of the cnssi-1253 pdf Mapping table for cnssi-1253_high, cnssi-1253_moderate, and cnssi-1253_low

-Using Adobe Acrobat, convert the spreadsheet tables to an excel spreadsheet.
+Using Adobe Acrobat, convert the spreadsheet tables to an Excel spreadsheet.

-Create 9 spreadsheets containing the values for each baseline.
-Confidentiality (low, moderate, high), integrity (low, moderate, high) and availability  (low, moderate, high)
+Create nine spreadsheets containing the values for each baseline.
+Confidentiality (low, moderate, high), integrity (low, moderate, high), and availability  (low, moderate, high)

 ### 3. Convert the spreadsheet to the .csv format and move the columns to work with the generate_mapping script.

-If you need to know how to format the .csv files look at the [macos_security generate_mapping wiki](https://github.com/usnistgov/macos_security/wiki/Generate-Mapping)
+If you need to know how to format the .csv files, look at the [macos_security generate_mapping wiki](https://github.com/usnistgov/macos_security/wiki/Generate-Mapping)

-Title the spreadsheet the cnssi basline for your data (i.e. cnssi-1253_confidentiality_high.csv) Format the data in csv format with the cnssi-1253 values in the first column and the matching 800-53r5 value in the second column
+Title the spreadsheet the cnssi baseline for your data (i.e. cnssi-1253_confidentiality_high.csv) Format the data in .csv format with the cnssi-1253 values in the first column and the matching 800-53r5 value in the second column

 Here's an example: